 And there are many examples of reverse splits in which a company’s shares not only survived but prospered, including:

 • Famed U.S. Government bailout candidate American International Group (AIG) was close to being yanked from the New York Stock Exchange when its stock sank below 2.
 The company did a 1-for-20 reverse split that sent the price above 20.
-Today, AIG trades close to 60.
+Today, AIG trades at 62.

-• When the recession pummeled Citigroup (C) in 2011, the company executed a 1-for-10 split that boosted its shares from around 4.50 to about 45.
-Citigroup’s current share price is more than 55.
+• When the recession pummeled Citigroup (C) and other financial stocks in 2011, the company executed a 1-for-10 split that boosted its shares from around 4.50 to about 45.
+Citigroup’s current share price is 61.

 But unless you’re very sure that the split makes sense for the company, you might want to put on your running shoes.